Henderson Field (Midway Atoll)

 Henderson Field is a public airport located on Sand Island in Midway Atoll, an unincorporated territory of the United States.
-The airport is used as an emergency diversion point for ETOPS operations.
-It is one of three airfields named after Major Lofton R. Henderson (killed in the Battle of Midway during WWII), together with Henderson Field on Midway's Eastern Island, and Henderson Field in the Solomon Islands.
-The airfield now provides access to Midway Atoll National Wildlife Refuge.
+It serves primarily as an emergency diversion airport for trans-Pacific flights and provides access to the Midway Atoll National Wildlife Refuge.
+It is one of three airfields named after Major Lofton R. Henderson, who was killed in the Battle of Midway during World War II, the others being the former Henderson Field on Midway's Eastern Island and Henderson Field on Guadalcanal in the Solomon Islands.

+The airport occupies the site of the former Naval Air Facility Midway, which operated until 1993.
+Construction of the airfield began in July 1942 by Seabees of the 1st Naval Construction Battalion as a bomber airstrip.
+During the military period, the name Henderson Field referred to the airfield on Eastern Island.
+Following the closure of the naval air facility, the name was transferred to the Sand Island airport.

-The airfield operated until 1993 as Naval Air Facility Midway.
-Its construction was begun by Seabees of the 1st Naval Construction Battalion in July 1942 as a bomber strip.
-After transition from the U.S. Navy to the Department of the Interior, the airport was subsidized by Boeing until 2004.
-Since 2004, the U.S. Fish and Wildlife Service has owned the airport, but subcontracted airport operations and maintenance, with financial assistance from the Federal Aviation Administration.
+After the U.S. Navy transferred Midway Atoll to the Department of the Interior, airport operations were subsidized by Boeing until 2004.
+Since then, the airport has been owned by the U.S. Fish and Wildlife Service, with operations and maintenance provided by contractors with financial assistance from the Federal Aviation Administration.

-Henderson Field has no control tower.
-From November to June, when albatross are typically present, flight arrivals and departures are limited to night-time.
-(Midway Atoll NWR is one of the world's largest colonies of nesting albatross.)
+Henderson Field is a non-towered airport.
+Because Midway Atoll National Wildlife Refuge supports one of the world's largest nesting colonies of albatrosses, scheduled flight arrivals and departures are generally restricted to nighttime between November and June to reduce disturbance to the birds.